cyanwaves-audio/ForkGitResetCommit/README.md

   On continuing, your last committed files will be moved to the Staged state.
 It will then ask if you want to save them to a new stash[Y/N].
     [Y] Continue saving to stash.
 Creates a new stash named "[COMMITSUBJECT] // [DATE]".
 Will exit on saved.
     [N] Exit, files left in Staged state.

+  I've included some icons for the batch file shortcut.
+I think they encapsulate the mood when needing to do this.